Triethanolamine TEA 85%

 MAIN FUNCTIONS

-- Masking agent: reduces or inhibits bad odors.
+- Masking agent: reduces or inhibits unpleasant odors.

-- pH agent: it modifies or stabilizes the pH of a solution (buffering agent).
+- PH agent: allows modification or stabilization of the pH of a solution (buffering agent).

-- Surfactant: it serves to neutralize fatty acids for the formation of surfactants/soaps.
+- Surfactant: used to neutralize fatty acids for the formation of surfactants/soaps.

 INDUSTRIAL USE

-- Detergent industry: raw material for the manufacture of professional cleaning products, car shampoos, and polishing wax
+- Detergent industry: raw material for the manufacture of professional cleaning products, automotive shampoos, and polishing waxes

 - Raw material for the preparation of corrosion inhibitors, particularly for cutting fluids

-- Gas industries: acid gas absorbent for the purification of natural and refinery gases
+- Gas industry: absorbent for acid gas for the purification of natural and refinery gases

 - Metal treatment: chelating agent for cleaning, chemical or electrolytic deposition